-In recent years, housing output in the County is showing signs of normalisation, with year on year increases in the number of completed units.
-It is important that ongoing completion numbers are monitored in light of the potential economic slowdown arising from the Covid 19 pandemic.
+As the economy continues to recover, housing output in the County is showing signs of normalisation, with year on year increases in the number of completed units.

 3.8.3 Meath County Housing Strategy

 The preparation of a Housing Strategy is a mandatory requirement under Part V of the Planning and Development Act 2000, as amended.
 The purpose of a Housing Strategy is to evaluate the housing needs of the existing and future population in the County.